bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 MUST NOT make an additional continuation request.
 If the RC does so, the AS MUST return an error.

+[[ Editor's note: There is significant overlap here with the functionality that allows the rotation of an individual access token in the next main section.
+It seems like this would still be needed to modify the entire request, but for the common case where you've got a single access token in the response, you've got two ways to do almost the same thing, which is confusing for client developers.
+We need to discuss how best to manage these patterns in concert with each other. ]]

 # Token Management {#token-management}

 If an access token response includes the "manage" parameter as